tektechnologies/Instructor-Prep/301/week_2/class-07/README.md

 - **How** (30 min)
     - Demo the signup and access key retrieval process
         - Location IQ
-        - Zomato
     - Integrate into your server application
-        - Fetch Data
+        - Fetch Data with Axios
         - Massage it into shape (constructors)
         - Test with your client application
 - **Experimentation and Discovery Ideas**